5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks: Related Work

-DevOps, a portmanteau of the words software \emph{dev}elopment and infrastructure \emph{op}eration\emph{s}, refers to the methodology and set of techniques that can be used to streamline the integration, deployment, and testing of code on the compute infrastructure~\cite{rodriguez2017continuous}.
-Git\-Ops is a specific class of DevOps that leverages \texttt{git} repositories to track not only software but also infrastructure.
-This paradigm, also called \textit{infrastructure as code}, provides automation and tracking to ensure reliable and rapid delivery of new code and functionalities, while maintaining an authoritative source for the system and infrastructure configuration.
-While DevOps techniques are widely used in the cloud computing domain, their adoption for cellular systems is challenged by the heterogeneity of infrastructure, code, and functionalities in wireless networks, as well as by the need to manage spectrum resources and guarantee \gls{qos} level to the end users.
+DevOps techniques are widely used in the cloud computing domain.
+For instance, \cite{singh2019comparison} showcases a cloud-based \cicd workflow to build Docker images from code on remote repositories.
+However, this work is neither concerned with the automated over-the-air testing of \gls{ran} components, nor with evaluating how updated builds affect \gls{ran} \glspl{kpi}.

-So far, the literature has mostly focused on the challenges to be addressed to efficiently transition \gls{ran} workloads into microservices~\cite{schmidt2019flexvran,moorthy2022oswireless,foukas2017orion,garciaaviles2021nuberu}.
-Even though these solutions provide enhanced and automated network control, they either do not consider the challenges involving the automated instantiation of the \gls{ran}, or the automated testing of \gls{ran} code and functionalities over the air, as we do in this paper.
+Adopting DevOps techniques in cellular systems is challenging because of the heterogeneity of infrastructure, code, and functionalities in wireless networks.
+Moreover, DevOps for cellular needs to manage spectrum resources and guarantee predetermined \gls{qos} levels to the end users.
+So far, the literature has mostly focused on the challenges to efficiently transition \gls{ran} workloads into microservices~\cite{schmidt2019flexvran,moorthy2022oswireless,foukas2017orion,garciaaviles2021nuberu}.
+Even though these solutions provide enhanced and automated network control, they either do not consider the challenges involving the automated instantiation of the \gls{ran}, or the automated testing of \gls{ran} code and functionalities over the air, as we do in this work.
+Technologies to enable \cicd and automated instantiation of \gls{ran} components are discussed in~\cite{chenumolu2023open}, which also provides insights on how to fine-tune the compute machines where \gls{ran} functions are deployed.
+Differently from our paper, this work does not focus on the actual prototyping of the described \cicd and is not concerned with testing automation.